Victory Recovery Partners

 Addiction Recovery located in Hempstead, Farmingville, Shirley, Hicksville and Massapequa, NY

 If you have an opioid addiction, Suboxone® (buprenorphine) may reduce cravings and help you achieve sobriety.
-At Victory Recovery Partners in Farmingville, Shirley, and Massapequa, New York, the addiction recovery experts use Suboxone to treat opioid addiction.
+At Victory Recovery Partners in Hempstead, Farmingville, Shirley, Hicksville, and Massapequa, New York, the addiction recovery experts use Suboxone to treat opioid addiction.
 To make an appointment, call the nearest office or use the online booking feature today.

 Suboxone (buprenorphine) is a prescription medication designed to treat opioid addiction.
 It received FDA approval in 2002 and comes in the form of a pill or sublingual film.

 Thanks to its safety profile and ability to successfully reduce cravings, Suboxone is considered the preferred treatment or “gold standard” for managing opioid addiction.
 Ingesting Suboxone doesn’t cause a “high”, so there’s very little risk of misuse.
 As a result, Victory Recovery Partners regularly incorporates Suboxone into its medication-assisted treatment.

 Suboxone works by reducing your cravings for an opioid, whether you’re addicted to heroin, fentanyl, morphine, or another prescription medication.
 It is also effective for treating alcohol dependency.

 At Victory Recovery Partners, the addiction medicine experts typically recommend taking Suboxone once every day, according to their instructions.
 Follow your provider’s guidelines closely.
 Suboxone doesn’t provide overnight results.
 To really benefit, you must commit.

 As your cravings subside, your provider reduces the amount of medication you take.
 Some people are able to wean off of Suboxone completely; others continue taking it indefinitely.